commercialhaskell/stack/doc/faq.md

     See issue [#420](https://github.com/commercialhaskell/stack/issues/420) for a
     detailed discussion of Stack's behavior when `system-ghc` is enabled.

-??? question "How can I make sure my project builds against multiple GHC versions?"
+??? question "How can I test that different GHC versions can build my project?"

-    You can create multiple YAML configuration files for your project, one for each build plan.
+    You can create multiple project-level configuration files for your project, one for each build plan.
 For example, you might set up your project directory like so:

     ~~~text
     myproject/